pickingname/qualos/README.md

 ![appPreview](https://github.com/pickingname/qualos/assets/115550149/45f3777a-1a59-47ff-917c-5581792fc070)
 ---
-### About the credits at the corner
+### About the Credits

-As you can see, there a credits at the bottom left of the screen. **You have my permission to remove the credits using F12**.
-I need to put in the credits to prove my work there, Thanks.
+At the bottom left corner of the screen, you'll notice credits displayed.
+You have permission to remove these credits using the browser's developer tools (F12).
+However, please note that the credits are essential to acknowledge and verify the work done.
+Thank you for understanding.

 ---

-#### features
+### Features

-- basically shows the most recent earthquake information from [p2pquake api](https://www.p2pquake.net/develop/json_api_v2/)
+- Displays real-time earthquake information sourced from the [p2pquake API](https://www.p2pquake.net/develop/json_api_v2/).
-- renders a banner showing the epicenter location; maximum intensity and other informations such as depth; time and magnitude
+- Renders a banner showing details such as epicenter location, maximum intensity, depth, time, and magnitude.
-- has a map that show the stations points and their readings as a circle with a number thing idk how to explain
+- Shows intensity measured from stations on a map as a circle icon.
+- Displays intensity reports; if intensity exceeds 3, it highlights prefectures with intensity levels using a square icon instead of a circle.
+- Shows P and S wave information during an active earthquake using the Yahoo API.

 ---

-#### developing
-- clone this repo
-- make sure you have npm installed
-- `npm i`
-- `npm dev`
+### Development

+To get started with development:

+1. Clone this repository.
+2. Install dependencies with `npm install`.
+3. Start the development server with `npm run dev`.
-- go to [localhost:5173](http://localhost:5173) or the address that vite shows you in the terminal
+4. Open [localhost:5173](http://localhost:5173) (or the address shown by Vite in the terminal) in your browser.

----

-#### notes
-- this codebase is amazingly horrible
-- there will be a unverified commit because i sometimes works on github codespaces and i have no idea how to configure gpg into there
-- `maphandler.js` fetch a data from the p2pquake api; renders the map and do the work of converting points and showing the icons
-- `index.js` fetch a data from p2pquake api; then puts the data into the banner
-- the assets are stored in another website; since vite doesnt seems to work with the `src/` directory